Getting started

 Authorization code flow

-will also need to specify a Redirect Uri.
-This is the url that the user will
+When you create an application, you will receive a client_id for Authorization Code Flow, you will also need to specify a Redirect Uri.
+This is the url that the user will be redirected to after the flow.

 By sending your customers through the Monerium Authorization flow, you can onboard them and get permission to access their data.
 They will signup or login to an existing account, attach a wallet and an IBAN to their account if they don't have one already.